Rising 6th Grade Parents

 - Get a basic combination lock and have your child practice memorizing the combination and getting comfortable with using a combination lock.
 Students report the number one stressor for rising 6th graders is lockers and the fear of not being able to open them.
 A child who is comfortable with a simple combination lock will be much less stressed.

 - Take a tour of the school.
-Rising 6th graders will visit River Bend MS this February for orientation and a tour of the school.
-We will hold an open house for rising 6th graders on Thursday, August 27, from 4:00-6:00 pm.
+Rising 6th graders visit River Bend MS in February for orientation and a tour of the school.
+We also hold an open house for rising 6th graders before school starts in August.
 Take advantage of every opportunity to visit the school, tour the grounds, and begin to get familiar with the environment.
 This will help ease your child’s anxiety about getting lost that first week of school.
 Attend Back to School night in September to meet teachers and understand procedures and expectations at the middle school.

 - Help your child develop an organization strategy.
 Another big issue for rising 6th grade students is organization.
 What makes sense and works for you is not necessarily the best way for your child.
 Talk with your child and share ideas to come up with a system they can handle.
 One important thing to remember is homework assigned on A days should be completed on A days if possible; homework assigned on B days should be completed on B days.